kuletxcore/kxc-fortnite-bot/README.md

 Additional Info
 ---------
 Please check out the [Nitestats Discord](https://discord.gg/tNmWbBy) for updates on the API.
-Please redirect all questions about the API to this discord.
+Please redirect all questions and bug reports about the API to this discord.
 Thank you!